 Workplace Wellness Programs: Are They Really Worth It?

 These days, it’s difficult to find an employer who doesn’t provide some sort of workplace wellness program.
-In fact, nearly 70% of employers offer a wellness program, and this number jumps to 80% for employers with over 1,000 employees.
+In fact, 53% of small businesses and 81% of large companies offer wellness programs.
 From Olympic-sized swimming pools and on-call massage therapists to discounted gym memberships and free health screenings, wellness programs are an $8 billion industry, and that figure is only expected to grow.
 But before you create (or revamp) your own program – is it really worth it?

 Wellness Value on Investment (VOI)

-In that University of Illinois study, the ROI was almost nonexistent and participants weren’t measurably healthier.
+In the University of Illinois study, wellness programs had little ROI, and participants weren’t measurably healthier.
 But wellness program participants did make healthier choices and form better impressions of their employers.
 When compared to non-participants, they were more likely to get health screenings.
 They also thought their employer cared about them and their well-being.

 Because of findings like these, the majority of employers (75%) are interested in the VOI, rather than ROI, of wellness programs.
 While ROI measures the direct financial gains of an investment, VOI measures indirect gains like impact on employee morale, company culture, productivity, and retention.
 Wellness programs often have high VOIs because they increase employee satisfaction and foster healthy habits in employees.

-If you want to create a successful workplace wellness program, consider both ROI and VOI before making any decisions.
+If you want to create a successful workplace wellness program, consider both ROI and VOI.
 The following suggestions can help you implement a program that’s actually worth the investment:

 Identify why you want to implement a wellness strategy.
 If your goal is to cut healthcare costs, a wellness program probably isn’t worth the investment for what you’ll receive back.
 But if you want to lower healthcare costs and improve employee health, a wellness program is probably a solid investment.